ivan-korobkov/pdef/docs/language-guide.md

 - Only `@post` methods can have `@post` arguments.
 - Only non-post terminal methods can have `@query` arguments (i.e. `@post` and `@query` arguments can't be mixed in one method).
-- Interfaces do not support inheritance (at least now).
 - The last method of an invocation chain must be a terminal one.

 ```pdef